arlac77/statetransition-mixin/README.md

 ## rejectUnlessResolvedWithin

-Rejects promise when it ia not resolved within given timeout
+Rejects promise when it is not resolved within given timeout.

 ### Parameters